moonthought/moonthought.github.io/content/posts/true-readability-doesnt-exist-and-youll-feel-when-it-really-is.md

 Your coding style may be more readable for you, but that doesn't mean it makes for a readable solution.

-Now, let's take a look at the really simple (mb too simple) examples:
+Suppose we want to calculate the sum of even numbers from the lower to the upper range.
+That's it, yeah.
+Extremelly simple examples (mb too simple):

 ```ruby
 def calculate(bottom, top)